meaningfy-ws/rdf-differ-ws/README.md

 sudo yum install epel-release
 ```

 For Debian derivative systems, no additional package repository should be needed, for at least Ubuntu 18.04.
+While we do not test for Windows/WSL2
+or Mac (because of some limitations with GitHub CI), those platforms should work as well.

 RDF Differ uses fuseki (as the triplestore/database), celery (for multithreading programming), gunicorn (for serving), and redis (for queue-based pesistent storage).
+For the corresponding Docker micro-services, it uses traefik for the networking, _except when running tests_.

 The applications are made available (by default) on ports [8030](http:localhost:8030) (ui), [4030](http:localhost:4030) (api), [3030](http:localhost:3030) (triplestore), [6379](http:localhost:6379) (redis), and [5555](http:localhost:5555) (celery).
 This is configurable via `bash/.env` and `docker/.env`.

+> For the docker services with traefik, you have to access these differently, through their local domains instead, for e.g. https://rdf.localhost/ (ui).
+See https://monitor.localhost > Routers > Explore (`Host(...)`).

+> For the docker services with traefik, on Windows/WSL2, `curl` works only _outside_ WSL without SSL/TLS, e.g. via Git Bash `curl https://api.localhost/diffs --insecure`.

 For all output except fuseki, see the `logs` folder, e.g. `tail -f logs/api.log` to follow the API output.
 For fuseki, run `docker logs fuseki` (add `-f` to follow).

+> For the docker services with traefik, you have to get to the logs from inside the container, for example, via ` docker exec -it rdf-differ-api-dev tail -f logs/api.log` where `rdf-differ-api-dev` is the name of the API container (see `docker ps`).

-[This file](curl-examples.md) contains a list of examples on how to use the api.
+[This file](curl-examples.md) contains a list of examples on how to use the api. (please translate the URLs accordingly for traefik domains as mentioned above)

 ### With docker micro-services